riad40/STM-ParkTrack/README.md

 # STM-ParkTrack
-STM ParkTrack is a React and Firebase web app for managing vehicle entries and exits at a parking garage. it allows for easy tracking and filtering of license plates and provides separate user roles with varying levels of access.
+STM ParkTrack is a React app for managing vehicle entries and exits at a parking garage. it allows for easy tracking and filtering of license plates and provides separate user roles with varying levels of access.